lionize/praelatus-frontend-historical/REDUX_EXPLANATION.md

 ```

 Much like the `error` reducer, we simply joined `FETCH_PROJECTS_SUCCESS` with `FETCH_PROJECTS_FAILURE`, because either way, we are no longer loading projects.

+### Tell a Story With Sagas

+### In Review

+Here are the steps to creating a new module:

+1. **Plan out your state shape.** What should the keys be named?
+What should be the default state for each key?
+2. **Create your reducer outline.** Each function should represent a key of the state.
+Start by having it return its previous state.
+3. **Create an index file for the module.** This is where all of the other parts of the module will be imported and re-exported.
+4. **Implement action types.** This is the easiest step.